-When Korean residents looking for homes in Orange County are asked, "Where is the best place?" many people mention Fullerton.
+When asked by Korean residents looking for homes in Orange County, many people mention Fullerton as a great option.

 However, that doesn't mean Fullerton is the best place for everyone.

-While many people love Fullerton, there are also quite a few who move to other cities after living there for a few years.
+While many people enjoy living in Fullerton, there are also quite a few who move to other cities after a few years.

 Fullerton is particularly well-suited for families that prioritize education for their children.